apache/airflow/docs/concepts.rst

 .. image:: img/subdag_before.png

-We can combine all of the parallel ``task-*`` operators into a single SubDAG, so that the resulting DAG resembles the following:
+We can combine all of the parallel ``task-*`` operators into a single SubDag, so that the resulting DAG resembles the following:

 .. image:: img/subdag_after.png

-Note that SubDAG operators should contain a factory method that returns a DAG object.
-This will prevent the SubDAG from being treated like a separate DAG in the main UI.
+Note that SubDag operators should contain a factory method that returns a DAG object.
+This will prevent the SubDag from being treated like a separate DAG in the main UI.
 For example:

 .. code:: python